Kourtney K Didn't Tell Kendall Jenner Reign Peed In Her Bed & I Have Questions

-This Video Of Kourtney Kardashian Debating If She Should Tell Kendall Jenner Reign Peed On Her Bed Is A Lot
+Kourtney Kardashian Revealing She Didn't Tell Kendall Jenner Reign Peed In Her Bed Is A Lot

 Things got a bit awkward when the Kardashian-Disick family stayed at Auntie Kendall Jenner's house during the California wildfires.
 In a new clip from the upcoming episode of Keeping Up With The Kardashians, Kourtney Kardashian hilariously gets called out by good pal Larsa Pippen for overstaying her welcome at Jenner's house during the Woolsey Fire evacuations.
 Y'all, Reign Disick peed in Jenner's bed, and Kardashian didn't tell her immediately.
-The video of Kourtney Kardashian debating if she should tell Kendall Jenner Reign peed on her bed is peak Kourtney.
-She also killed Jenner's fish.
+The video of Kourtney Kardashian revealing she didn't tell Kendall Jenner Reign peed on her bed is peak Kourtney.
+She also may have killed Jenner's fish?
 Yup, time to go back home!

 In the short clip, Kardashian and Pippen are hanging out in Jenner's kitchen (which has green cabinets that I'm living for).
 They're talking about how great it's been living so close to each other while Kardashian and her kids were staying with Jenner.
 Pippen says she and the kids should stay for another month, but then Kardashian explains that her house is all set and ready to be moved back into after being cleaned post-wildfires.
 (Her house was not damaged in the fires, but the entire area they live in was affected by the smoke, so air filters needed replacing, carpets needed cleaning, etc.)